Give your little one the best and safest sleeping space with our top cot mattress tips.

-Look for a cot mattress that is 10cm thick.
+Look for a cot mattress that is around 10cm thick.
 Anything thinner won't provide the support your baby needs.
-Thin foam in particular can lose its shape and dent easily.
+Thin foam, in particular, can lose its shape and dent easily.

-A travel cot mattress should no more than 10cm thick and expect the mattress in a crib or moses basket to be no more than 5cm thick.
+A travel cot mattress should be no more than 10cm thick and you should expect the mattress in a crib or Moses basket to be no more than 5cm thick.
 These thicknesses are specified in BS 1877:Part 10:1997, the safety regulations that govern cot mattresses.

 - Generally easy to keep clean.

 - Good value for money.

 - Can provide good support and resistance to denting.

 - Some parents may not like the idea of the basic PVC-covered mattress because of concerns about clamminess.

 - Mattresses with ventilation holes (designed to help keep your baby cool) can be more effort to keep clean if your baby is a dribbler or is often sick, because residue can gather in the holes and mesh.